 - On upload pages, moderators will have additional controls allowing them to “approve” and “reject”, as well as a “send email to uploader.”
 These controls are not visible to non-moderator accounts.

-— Please examine the data closely.
-Basically, if any data points well over background are visible, we discuss it among ourselves, and if necessary, email the uploader for clarification.
-Other cases will require judgement as well, and it’s best to discuss them with the others.
+- Moderators examine the data closely.
+If any data points well over background are visible, we discuss it among ourselves, and if necessary, email the Safecaster for clarification.
+Other cases require judgement as well, and are discussed.

-- Sometimes users have not correctly indicated the “type of measurement.”
+- Sometimes Safecasters have not correctly indicated the “type of measurement.”